-Baystate Medical Center offers a successful Heart Failure Management Program, which helps people with heart failure improve their quality of life.
+Baystate Medical Center has a Heart Failure Management Program, which helps people with heart failure improve their quality of life.
 The program can successfully empower you to manage your condition and reach your optimal health.

-Assessment and diagnosis by a cardiologist who specializes in heart failure
+- Assessment by a Baystate Health Center cardiologist who specializes in heart failure

-- Medical treatment based on national guidelines and current research
+- Treatment based on national guidelines and the latest research

 - Telephone triage